y0zzz/Backup-Script/README.md

 # Backup Script
-This is a bash script designed to perform backups of a source directory to a target directory.
-It supports both local and remote backups using SSH.
+This is a backup script written in Bash that allows you to create incremental backups of a source directory to a target directory, which can be either local or remote (via SSH).

-# Features

-- Incremental Backups: The script implements incremental backups using the rsync command with the --link-dest option.
-This ensures that only changed or new files are copied, saving storage space and time.

-- Timestamped Directories: Each backup is stored in a timestamped directory within the target directory.
-The name of the directory is a timestamp in the format "YYYY-MM-DD_HH-MM-SS", allowing easy organization and retrieval of backups.

-- Local and Remote Backup Support: The script can handle both local and remote backups.
-For remote backups, provide the SSH connection details by uncommenting and updating the SSH_USER and SSH_HOST variables.

-- Easy Usage: Simply provide the source directory and target directory as command-line arguments when executing the script.

-# Prerequisites
+# Requirements

-- Bash: Ensure that Bash is installed on your system.
+- Bash
-- rsync: Make sure that the rsync command is available.
-Install it if necessary.

 # Usage

-- chmod +x backupscript.sh

-- ./backupscript.sh
+The script requires two arguments: the source directory and the target directory.
+It checks if both arguments are provided, and if not, it displays the correct usage format.

+bash backupscript.sh ./ backup2

+# Functionality

+The script checks if the source directory exists.
+If it doesn't, it displays an error message and exits.
+It determines whether the target directory is local or remote by checking if it contains a colon (":").
+This is useful for distinguishing between local and remote backups.
+A timestamped directory is created within the target directory using the current date and time in the format "YYYY-MM-DD_HH-MM-SS".
+This directory serves as the backup destination.
+The script performs an incremental backup using the rsync command.
+It utilizes the --link-dest option to create hard links for unchanged files, optimizing the backup process.
+If the target directory is remote, the backup is performed over SSH.
+After the backup is completed, the script displays a success message indicating whether the backup was done remotely or locally.